TizenTeam/tau/tau/docs/guide/source/migration/switching-apps-to-tau.md

 ```

-In new version structure of application as similar to previous.
-The only thing
+In new version structure of the application structure in compare to previous,
- is changed is location to tizen library.
-Library TAU is located in the folder lib with all needed files.
+only location of tizen library changed.
+TAU library is located in the folder lib
-Files `config.xml` and `index.html` are in the main folder of application.
+with all needed files.
+Files `config.xml` and `index.html` lie in the main
- Recommended structure for application is below:
+folder of application.
+Recommended structure is below:
 ```

 Application/